thevuong/next15-filterlist/STEPS.md

 - We can still improve.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
 - Turn on partial prerendering in next.config.js.
-Run build and start and show the result (ppr symbol), refresh and new tab.
-The app is now instantly showing useful content.

 ## Test lighthouse scores again

+- Open the third tab with pre-run scores.
 - LCP: LCP is our PPR'd project details, so the score is even better.
 Check ms for LCP in logs.
-- And this can be extremely impactful on a bigger application with larger chunks of static content.
+- Reload, copy paste new tab: the app is now instantly showing useful content.
+This can be extremely impactful on a bigger application with larger chunks of static content.